 Chances are you’ll want a camera for your trip to Taiwan.
 Our favorite pocket-sized point and shoot camera for quick trips are the Sony RX100V.
 It takes fantastic photos and video and is the size of your palm.
 In fact, a number of street photos in this post came from the discreet camera.

 To up your photography game a bit consider the Fuji X-T3.
 We just bought that camera and find the images out of unbelievable.
 Check out our other travel cameras here.

 We never travel without travel insurance with World Nomads.
 Natasha is a bit of a worry wart and would rather stay safe than sorry.
 Travel insurance gives us that piece of mind that someone has our back should anything go wrong.
 World Nomads offers incredible flexible and great plans!

 Sometimes it’s nice just to have a real book in your hands when traveling.
-We recommend the Lonely Planet Japan guidebook.
+We recommend the Lonely Planet Taiwan guidebook.

 - 30 Reasons Why Japan is My Favorite Country to Travel

 - Furano Ski Resort • The Best Spot For Japow

 - Niseko Ski Resort • 25 Things to Know For Your Ski Vacation

 - 30 Unique Things To Do In Japan • Ultimate Japan Bucket List